IoT Scalability: What It Means, Common Challenges, and How to Scale Effectively

-As an integrated IoT solution, Particle is built for scalability.
+As an integrated IoT Platform-as-a-Service solution, Particle is built for scalability.
 Here's how.

 Easy-to-Use APIs and Hardware for Prototyping and Production

 Particle provides all the hardware and firmware you need to build a prototype.
-We provide hardware kits that are easy to set up and integrate with on your lab bench, our Device Operating system is open source, and we have a thriving community of over 200,000 developers to learn and hire from.
+We provide hardware kits that are easy to set up and integrate with on your lab bench.
+Our proprietary IoT operating system, Particle Device OS, is open source and we have a thriving community of over 200,000 developers to learn and hire from.